wp-plugins/global-body-mass-index-calculator/readme.txt

 == Installation ==

-1. Upload  "gbmi-calc-widget" folder to the `/wp-content/plugins/` directory
+1. Upload  "global-body-mass-index-calculator" folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the GBMI Calculator Widget to your widget enabled space
 1. If you need insert in article please use short tag [bmicalc]